10 Business Internships for High School Students

 Cost: None, interns are paid $18.69 hourly

-Application Deadline: Rolling, applications for the Summer internship open in May, and Applications for the Winter Internship open in November.
+Application Deadline: Rolling; applications for the summer internship open in May, and applications for the winter internship open in November.

 Program Length: 8 weeks

-Eligibility: Applicants must be at least 16 years old, and enrolled in high school.
+Eligibility: Applicants must be at least 16 years old and enrolled in high school.

 Cost: No cost, annual scholarships to college offered ($10,000 per year)

-Location: Varies, interns are placed in a location dependent on KPMG’s decisions on hosting the internship in a particular location.
+Location: Varies; interns are placed in a location dependent on KPMG’s decisions on hosting the internship in a particular location.

-Program Length: The summer before college.
+Program Length: The summer before college

 Eligibility: High school seniors are eligible to apply.

-If you are interested in doing university-level research in business and business development, then you could also consider applying to the Lumiere Research Scholar Program, a selective online high school program for students that I founded with researchers at Harvard and Oxford.
-Last year, we had over 2100 students apply for 500 spots in the program!
+If you’re interested in pursuing independent research, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
+Last year, we had over 4,000 students apply for 500 spots in the program!
 You can find the application form here.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a Ph.D. student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.